Object-Centric Diffusion for Efficient Video Editing: Experiments

 \subsection{ControlNet-based Video Editing}

-\paragraph{Benchmark details} We follow the evaluation benchmark presented in~\cite{controlvideo} for evaluating ControlNet-based algorithms.
-The comparison is again based on sequences from DAVIS, and comprises 125 sequence-prompt pairs (detailed in the supplement), for which, per-frame depth maps are extracted using~\cite{ranftl2020towards} and used as control signal.
+We follow the evaluation benchmark in~\cite{controlvideo} for evaluating ControlNet-based algorithms.
+The comparison comprises 125 sequence-prompt pairs from DAVIS (detailed in the \supp{supplement}), for which per-frame depth maps are extracted using~\cite{ranftl2020towards} and used as control signal.
 Besides our main baseline ControlVideo~\cite{controlvideo}, we include Text2Video-Zero~\cite{text2video-zero} in the comparisons.
-Once again, we will also report the performances of off-the-shelf optimizations as Optimized-ControlVideo. \paragraph{Main results} \cref{fig:qualitative_controlvideo} illustrates some visual examples.
+Once again, we will also report the performances of off-the-shelf optimizations (Optimized-ControlVideo).

+\paragraph{Main results} \cref{fig:qualitative_controlvideo} illustrates some visual examples.
 As the figure shows, our proposal shows a significant $6\times$ speed-up over the baseline, obtaining a comparable generation quality.
 We also report a quantitative comparison of ControlNet-based methods in~\cref{tab:sota_controlvideo}, observing similar outcomes.
 We notice that Text2Video-Zero is slightly faster than our method, due to its sparse instead of dense cross-frame attention.
-However, as we also observe, for the same reason it underperforms in terms of temporal-consistency among generated frames.
-We refer the reader to the supplementary material for more qualitative comparison. \bgroup [1]{}
+However, for the same reason it underperforms in terms of temporal-consistency among generated frames.
+We refer the reader to the \supp{supplementary material} for additional qualitative comparison.